shreyansh26/Live-Twitter-Sentiment-Analysis/README.md

 Live Twitter Sentiment Analysis
 ===============================

 I created a module called **sentiment_mod** using NLTK.
-The classifier used is a custom classifier bsed on voting involving various algorithms including -
+The classifier used for sentiment analysis is a custom classifier based on voting involving various algorithms including -

 * Original Naive Bayes Classifier of NLTK
 * Multinomial Naive Bayes